Ever Wonder Why U.S. Marines Cannot Live Without Their “Woobie?”

-So people might be wondering – why in the world do we in the United States Marine Corps all refer to our favorite piece of military issued gear as a woobie!?
+So people might be wondering – why in the world do we, in the United States Marine Corps, all refer to our favorite piece of military issued gear as a woobie!?
 And yes, we are referred to as “the few, the proud!”, being known for our intestinal fortitude, toughness, and all-around hard-charging attitudes.
 I want to go over a few reasons why I feel anyone focused on preparedness and enjoying the outdoors should add one of these magical blankets to their kit.

 Woobie: 7 Reasons Why Troopers Can’t Live Without It

 1. It’s Easy To Carry

-The woobie is extremely lightweight due to the materials it is constructed from.
+The woobie is extremely lightweight due to the micro-fiber cloths it is constructed from.
 It can be stuffed into a pack, rolled up like a sleeping mat, or affixed to the top or bottom of your ruck.
 The dimensions of the poncho liner are usually 62 x 82 inches.
 This gives you a lot of coverage without incurring much additional weight, especially in the cold nights.

 2. Used As A Sleeping Bag

-One of the intended uses for the woobie is a lightweight, fair weather, sleeping bag.
+One of the intended uses for the woobie is a fair weather, lightweight sleeping bag.
 Surprisingly, it provides ample warmth while adding protection from the wet weather while in the wilderness.
 The fact that you can get so many versatile applications from your woobie and poncho make it a considerable choice above other sleeping bag options in fair weather situations.